 Mistake 4: Not Inspecting your floor before starting

-A metal bond diamond will grind and polish almost anything from steel, brass, glass, etc. AS LONG AS the material is not “above grade” (raised above the floor surface).
+A metal bond diamond will grind and polish almost anything from steel, brass, glass, etc. AS LONG AS, the material is not “above grade” (raised above the floor surface).

-Make sure you inspect the floors for anything sticking up above grade and either cut off, hand grind to level, or smack with a hammer to knock below grade.
+Make sure you inspect the floors for anything above grade and either cut off, hand grind to level, or smack with a hammer to knock below grade.
 Once you’ve eliminated the above grade issues, you can grind it along with the concrete resulting an interesting detail that adds to the personality of the floor.
-If you do inspect the floor and deal with the parts above grade before you begin grinding, you will most likely knock your diamond segment off and can do a lot of damage to your machine.
+If you DO NOT inspect the floor and deal with the parts above grade before you begin grinding, you will most likely knock your diamond segment off and can do a lot of damage to your machine.

 Mistake 5: Not Understanding the process needed for the Desired outcome